-Our audit procedures included, among others, an assessment of the assumptions and methods used in the impairment testing of PPE at subsidiary level.
+Our audit procedures included, among others, an assessment of the assumptions and methods used in the impairment testing of oil service and other equipment at subsidiary level.
 In doing so, in certain cases, we involved our internal valuation experts.
-Our evaluation was focused on the principal assumptions used such as the discount rate, the expected trend in turnover, utilization rates, EBITDA and recent selling prices of the relevant PPE.
-We also considered the identification of cash generating units subjected to impairment testing in respect of their PPE.
+Our evaluation was focused on the principal assumptions used such as the discount rate, the expected trend in turnover, utilization rates, EBITDA and recent selling prices of the relevant oil service and other equipment.
+We also considered the identification of cash generating units subjected to impairment testing in respect of their oil service and other equipment.
 Further, we assessed the adequacy and completeness of the Group's disclosures as regards the impairment testing.

-Recoverability of trade receivables including IFRS 9 transition
+Recoverability of trade receivables